You can raise your Excel productivity significantly and slash your Excel errors—if you keep your data in an Excel database.

 Microsoft, Oracle, IBM, and others sell REAL database products.
 So what’s an Excel database?

 If all those other database products were big-rig diesel trucks of various capacities and designs, Excel’s database would be a two-seat Jeep.

 Big-rig databases can haul a massive amount of data down the information highway, which Excel can’t do.
-But Excel can deliver a relatively small payload nearly anywhere, quickly and inexpensively, which big-rig databases can’t do.
+But Excel can deliver small, customized payloads, nearly anywhere, quickly and inexpensively—which big-rig databases can’t do.

 An Excel database is typically a spreadsheet with rows and columns of data—organized and formatted in a way that allows spreadsheet formulas to use the data easily.
-But it also could be a Power Pivot Data Model or a well-designed tabular range, as you’ll see shortly.
+But it also could be a Power Pivot Data Model, as you’ll see shortly.